memgraph/kubernetes-operator/docs/installation.md

 ## Start Memgraph High Availability Cluster

-We already provide sample cluster in `config/samples/memgraph_v1_ha.yaml`.
+We already provide a sample cluster in `config/samples/memgraph_v1_ha.yaml`.
 You only need to set your license information by creating a Kubernetes Secret containing licensing info.
 You can do this in a following way:

 ```bash